derRiesenOtter/bachelor/docs/thesis/introduction.typ

 sequences. @hochreiter_long_1997

 A @lstm unit consists of three sections called gates, the forget gate, the input gate and the output gate.
-It also carries two "memories", the "short-term memory" and the long term memory.
-The forget gate determines what percentage of the "long-term memory" will be remembered.
-The input gate updates the "long-term memory" and the output gate updates the "short-term memory".
-The "short-term memory" of the last unit is the output of the @lstm.
-Each step takes the "short-term memory", the "long-term memory" and the current input into consideration.
+It also carries two memories, the short-term memory and the long term memory.
+The forget gate determines what percentage of the long-term memory will be remembered.
+The input gate updates the long-term memory and the output gate updates the short-term memory.
+The short-term memory of the last unit is the output of the @lstm.
+Each step takes the short-term memory, the long-term memory and the current input into consideration.
 Two activation functions are used.
 The sigmoid and the tanh function, see @lstm @noauthor_deep_nodate. @noauthor_deep_nodate

 #figure(image("figures/lstm.jpeg", width: 60%), caption: [Visualization of a Long Short Term Memory unit.]) <lstm>

-@bilstm are an extension of @lstm that process sequential data in forward and backward directions.
+@bilstm::pl are an extension of @lstm::pl that process sequential data in forward and backward directions.
 This allows the model to capture context from past and future states simultaneously.
 This ability is important for tasks like natural language processing, where understanding both past and future context is crucial. @noauthor_bidirectional_nodate